arjunsk/intervalst/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/arjunsk/intervalst)](https://goreportcard.com/report/github.com/arjunsk/intervalst)

 An [interval tree](https://en.wikipedia.org/wiki/Interval_tree) is a balanced binary search tree designed to efficiently store and query intervals.
-It allows for rapid queries of the form "find all intervals that overlap with a given interval" or "find an interval that contains a specific point."
+It allows for queries of the form "find all intervals that overlap with a given interval" or "find an interval that contains a specific point."

 This library is extracted from [etcd](https://github.com/etcd-io/etcd/tree/main)